sergueik/testng_runnable/README.md

 ===============================================

 ```
-Note that this example project has the data parameter file `Tests.xlsx` which is loaded from file system:
+Note that this example project has the data parameter file `Tests.xlsx` which is loaded from file system like below:

 ```java
 File file = new File(System.getProperty("user.dir") + File.separator
     + "target\\classes\\Test.xlsx");
 ```
 therefore one has to make it avalable from the specific path relative to the directory jar is placed.
+It has to be checked in to `src/main/resources`.

 The `default` profile makes the project version part of resulting jar filename,
 the `runnable-jar-with-dependencies` profile strips it away.